 The Schools of Dialectic and Rhetoric are structured on the collegiate model with classes that meet on Monday/Wednesday/Friday, Monday/Wednesday, or Tuesday/Thursday.
-Students choose one of six diploma tracks: Advanced Classical, Advanced Biblical Studies, Advanced STEM, Performing Arts, Standard Classical, or Homeschool Diploma.
+Students choose one of five diploma tracks: Advanced Classical, Advanced STEM, Performing Arts, Standard Classical, or our Homeschool Diploma Track.
 Full-time and part-time students are encouraged to review diploma requirements (and prepare a four-year projection plan if in the school of Rhetoric) with the Academic Counselor before selecting classes.
 Please see the current Secondary Class Schedule for the current year's class offerings, meeting days and times.